DelphiWorlds/VOIPDemo/ReadMe.md

 This is a work in progress for VOIP support (initially iOS) for Delphi

-This repo has been created so as to seek help with at least one outstanding issue, so is only temporary and may be removed at any time
+This repo has been created so as to seek help with issues, so is only temporary and may be removed at any time

 All required files have been included, so please indicate if there any missing